kronos93/webapp-webpack-plugin/README.md

 ]
 ```

-## Events
+## Hooks

-To allow other plugins catch and customise the result of Favicons Library before this plugin emits all the assets, this plugin executes the following events:
+To allow other plugins to intercept and customise assets before they are emitted, the following hooks may be tapped

-### AsyncSeriesWaterfallHook
+### webappWebpackPluginBeforeEmit

-* `webappWebpackPluginBeforeEmit`
+> AsyncSeriesWaterfallHook

 Example implementation: